christoph-pickett/IoD_basic_sandbox_webpage/README.md

-# IoD_basic_sandbox_webpage
+# IOD Basic Sandbox Webpage

-class activity for a simple website we can put some of the js concepts into practise
+Class activity for a simple website we can put some of the js concepts for module 3 into practise.

+---